-The 1634 book 'Hocus Pocus Junior - The Anatomy of Legerdemain' is the first reference in print that I can find to the term.
+The expression began to be used in relation to conjuring in the 1620s and, in 1634, a book entitled 'Hocus Pocus Junior - The Anatomy of Legerdemain' was printed.
 The author isn't named but was later known just as Hocus Pocus after the book's title.

 Conjurers didn't limit themselves to the phrase hocus pocus in their stage patter.
-In 1656 Thomas Ady, published his fearsomely titled book 'A Candle in the Dark: or a treatise concerning the nature of witches and witchcraft: being advice to judges, sherrifs, justices of the peace and grand jury men, what to do, before they pass sentence on such as are arraigned for their lives, as witches'.
-In that he gives an example of a longer string of the cod latin used by jugglers (as conjurers were then called):
+In 1656 Thomas Ady, published 'A Candle in the Dark'.
+In that he gives an example of a longer string of the cod Latin used by jugglers (as conjurers were then called):